Reaper's Realm faces closure after commissioners deny temporary use permit application, rezoning request - Salisbury Post

 Vice Chair Jim Greene was the only commissioner who voted against denying the permit.

 “He’s been doing this for 10 years,” Greene said.
 “He did have one incident there that was not of his making.
 Nothing collapsed, nobody tripped inside.
-I just really wish we could work out a way to let him operate (this year), close down and move, which is what he is indicated he’s going to do.”
+I just really wish we could work out a way to let him operate (this year), close down and move, which is what he has indicated he’s going to do.”

 After the decision was made and the meeting was adjourned, people from both sides of the argument began to exchange heated words on their way out of the room.
-Talking to one person who was in opposition to the permit request, Jenkins said’ “you just took food off my kids’ table.”
+Talking to one person who was in opposition to the permit request, Jenkins said, “you just took food off my kids’ table.”

 Although both the temporary use permit application and conditional district rezoning request were denied, Jenkins could appeal either of the decisions to the Rowan County Superior Court.